 - Know why you’re hungry

 There are two types of hunger; body hunger and reward hunger.
 Body hunger is when your body tells you that it needs energy to function.
-Reward hunger is when you crave food for comfort or boredom.
+Reward hunger is when you crave food for comfort or because of boredom.
 A key to managing your weight is to learn to spot the difference.
 For example – you’ve just completed a satisfying meal when dessert is served.
 You’re not hungry but reward hunger is suggesting otherwise.
 And so how do you fight the desire to reach for that piece of cake?
-Here are a couple of suggestions.
-Is there a new baby in the family?
-Why don’t you offer to babysit so that the new parents can enjoy a few moments to themselves.
-No babies in the family?
-Then why not turn your attention to an elder in the family?
-Spend quality time with them and include them in the holiday preparations.
-As for your holiday host, the clean-up crew can always use more hands!
-Volunteer to clean-up and give your host a break.
-Before you know it, dessert will be over, and you’ll feel amazing about being present and connecting with your family!
+Find ways to distract yourself that don’t involve food: engage in conversation, offer help to the dinner host, or take a walk outside for fresh air.

 - Modify your behaviour